MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 For a client to construct the equivalent of an Alt-Svc HTTP response header:

 1. For each RR, the SvcDomainName MUST be inserted as the uri-host.
-   If SvcDomainName is has the value "." then the RRNAME for the final HTTPSSVC record MUST be inserted as the uri-host.
-(In the case of a CNAME or a HTTPSSVC SvcRecordType "0" record pointing to an HTTPSSVC record with SvcRecordType "1" and SvcDomainName "." then it is the RRNAME for the terminal HTTPSSVC record that must be inserted as the uri-host.)
+   If SvcDomainName is has the value "." then the RRNAME for the final SVCB record MUST be inserted as the uri-host.
+(In the case of a CNAME or a SVCB SvcRecordType "0" record pointing to an SVCB record with SvcRecordType "1" and SvcDomainName "." then it is the RRNAME for the terminal SVCB record that must be inserted as the uri-host.)
 2. The RRs SHOULD be ordered by increasing SvcFieldPriority, with shuffling for equal SvcFieldPriority values.
 Clients MAY choose to further prioritize alt-values where address records are immediately